ReNginx/Scalars-Public/docs/ir-implementation-proposal.md

 [WIP] (Convert AST to IRT, instantiate each node of the IRT from its corresponding AST node, using an appropriate class, etc.)

+- Go over `import`, create a `method descriptor` for each ID (might need to mark them as external function), and add them to global symbol table.
+- Do the same to `field_decl`.
+- Parse `method_decl` one by one.
+Do the following things in order.
+  - Create a `method descriptor` by its `return type`, `name`, `param_list`, add it to `env_stack`
+  - Parse the `BLK` part. store the result in `IrMethod.code`.
+- Parse `if, while for` pretty much the same way.
+- For `IrContinue, IrBreak`, it need to be associated with its closest loop.
+(Could be solved by using a param in traversal function to keep track of cloest loop).
+- For `IrReturn` it need to associate with its function.
+- `IrExpr` contains a `type` variable, represents it's evaluated type.

 ### Scope Hierarchy

 All "traversal" mentioned in this section refers to preorder traversal (root, left, right).